2019 Surgery Public Lecture

-You are invited to attend a public lecture by Associate Professor Jeremy Grummet on the Australian revolution in prostate cancer diagnosis, hosted by the Department of Surgery, Central Clinical School, Alfred Centre
+You are invited to attend a public lecture by Professor Steven Boyce, hosted by the Department of Surgery, Central Clinical School, Alfred Centre and Victorian Adult Burns Service at Alfred Health.

 - Time: 5.30pm refreshments for 6.00pm start.
 Lecture will be followed by Q&A session